 Cleaning your Leather Wallet:

 - Dirt/Dust: your wallet will most likely become dirty from daily use, it is recommended that you clean it with a damp cloth as soon as you notice some dirt or stains.
-If the dirt or stain has already set in, use a good leather conditioner to remove it, conditioner will only remove the stain and not the deye.
+If the dirt or stain has already set in, use a good leather cleaner to remove it.
+A good leather cleaner or conditioner will only remove the stain and not the deye.
 DO NOT use soap or detergents as they may affect the deye or treatment of the leather.

-- Moisture/Water: your wallet may get wet if you get caught in a downpour of rain or accidentally pour water on it.
-Here is the proper way to Dry your leather wallet:
+- Moisture/Water: your leather wallet may get wet if you are caught in a downpour of rain or accidentally pour water on it.
+Here is the proper way to dry your leather wallet: